massonix/richter_transformation/README.md

 ### Seurat objects

-In this repository we have deposited all the initial, intermediate and final [Seurat Objects](https://github.com/mojaveazure/seurat-object) as .rds fies.
+In the Zenodo repository we have deposited all the initial, intermediate and final [Seurat Objects](https://github.com/mojaveazure/seurat-object) as .rds fies.
 Each object is the output of one of the analysis notebooks (.Rmd) that one can find at the GitHub repository associated with this publication